the-teachingRSE-project/competencies/competencies.md

 Therefore the broad notion of Research Software Engineers is better thought of as a collection of sub-communities.
 The term Research Software Engineer is made more difficult to grasp since an internationally recognised definition is still missing.
-While there is consensus about the general notion that an RSE is a person with one leg in research and the other in software development, there are nuances which one is more emphasised.
+While there is consensus about the general notion that an RSE is a person with one leg in their research domain and the other in software development, this spans a whole spectrum depending on which one is more emphasised.
-There is also the question of what level of professionalism is expected.
+There is also the question of what level of professionalism concerning both non-SE research and SE is expected.
-A less strict definition allows more people to self-identify as RSEs, thereby fostering an inclusive community of people working in digital science (see also @sec:values on the values of an RSE).
+A more inclusive definition allows more people to self-identify as RSEs, thereby also fostering an inclusive community of people working in digital science (see also @sec:values on the values of an RSE).
 RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other.
-Common to all of them is, that they  need to be able to work in a Research environment.
+Common to all of them is, that they need to be able to work in the research environment the software is used in, ideally at eye-level with native researchers, but at least as close as possible.
-RSEs often need to deal with non-technical complexities that are characteristic for Research environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.
+RSEs often need to deal with non-technical complexities that are characteristic for research environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.
+Summarizing, RSEs have skills and experience in three important areas: in the research area(s) their software is used in, in software engineering topics, as well as in interdisciplinary communication.

 ## Terminology